What is annual recurring revenue (ARR) and how to calculate it

-Easily customized spend controls: Due to a lack of transparency and enforceable controls, overspending can often become the Achilles heel of a burgeoning startup.
-Ramp’s spend controls are easily customizable, making it easy to authorize specific users to make purchases, as well as restrict spending to pre-approved products and vendors.
+Easily customized spend controls: Overspending can often become the Achilles heel of a burgeoning startup due to a lack of transparency and enforceable controls.
+Ramp’s spend controls are easily customizable, making it easy to authorize specific users to make purchases and restrict spending to pre-approved products and vendors.

 In finance, ARR typically refers to the accounting rate of return.
 This is a separate metric from annual recurring revenue and used to weigh the net profit of an investment against its initial cost.